lironui/Double-Branch-Dual-Attention-Mechanism-Network/README.md

 ![BS](https://github.com/lironui/Double-Branch-Dual-Attention-Mechanism-Network/blob/master/figures/Figure%2012.%20Classi%EF%AC%81cation%20maps%20for%20the%20BS%20dataset%20using%201.2%25%20training%20samples.png)
 Figure 5.
 Classiﬁcation maps for the BS dataset using 1.2% training samples. (a) False-color image.
 (b) Ground-truth (GT). (c)–(h) The classiﬁcation maps with disparate algorithms.

+If the code is help to you, please cite
+`Li, R.; Zheng, S.; Duan, C.; Yang, Y.; Wang, X. Classification of Hyperspectral Image Based on Double-Branch Dual-Attention Mechanism Network.
+Remote Sens.
+2020, 12, 582.`